lguibr/muzerotriangle/out.md

 -   **[`muzerotriangle.utils`](../utils/README.md)**:
     -   `ActionType`, `StateType`, `PolicyTargetMapping`: Used for actions, state representation, and policy targets.
 -   **`numpy`**:
-    -   Used for Dirichlet noise generation and policy calculations. **Requires careful handling (e.g., `.detach()`) when converting from `torch.Tensor`.**
+    -   Used for Dirichlet noise and policy calculations. **Requires careful handling (e.g., `.detach()`) when converting from `torch.Tensor`.**
 -   **`torch`**:
     -   Used for hidden states within `Node`.
 -   **Standard Libraries:** `typing`, `math`, `logging`, `numpy`, `time`.

 ---

 **Note:** Please keep this README updated when changing the MCTS algorithm phases (selection, expansion, backpropagation), the node structure, configuration options, or the interaction with the environment or neural network.
-Accurate documentation is crucial for maintainability.
+Accurate documentation is crucial for maintainability. **Set the logger level for `muzerotriangle.mcts` to `DEBUG` to enable detailed tracing.**

 File: muzerotriangle\mcts\__init__.py
 """